By Mike Jackson, Software Architect.

 The first challenge, how to ensure that the server is able to successfully run a user’s code, can be restated as how to ensure that users only submit code that can successfully run on the server.
 At its simplest, this can be handled by publishing information about the environment within which the server will run the user’s code (e.g. operating system version, Python interpreter and version, libraries and versions available).
 This places the onus on users to ensure that their code can run under this environment, before they submit it.

-This is the approach taken by, for example, continuous integration services which publish the build-and-test environments available to users (see, for example, Travis CI or AppVeyor).
+This is the approach taken by, for example, continuous integration services which publish the build-and-test environments available to users (see, for example, GitHub Actions and their runners, Travis CI or AppVeyor).

 The second, and most critical, challenge, is how to protect the web service from the user’s code.
 For example, the code might have a bug which causes it to go into an infinite loop, consuming the CPU of the server on which it runs; it may be naively implemented with an infinite recursion that devours the server’s memory; or, the code might maliciously try and write large files of junk, consuming available disk space.
 How do we prevent a user’s code from accidently, or maliciously, affecting the server on which it runs, and so affecting the availability of the web service or the execution of code from other users?
 There are many options for protecting the availability and security of the web service, and its underlying server, and a selection of these are now surveyed.